pont-us/jack-frost-book/README.md

 release the source.

 The collection comprises eleven tunes, with words where applicable, and a final sheet of calling cards summarizing the dances.
-There are intended to be cut out and used as pocket-sized cheat sheets by the Squire.
+These are intended to be cut out and used as pocket-sized cheat sheets by the Squire.